-The fronting of the back vowel /u/ is an on-going sound change in many varieties of English.
-While /u/-fronting is argued to be primarily phonetically constrained, many studies report the significant role of various social factors including ethnicity.
-This paper investigates the linguistic and social conditioning of /u/-fronting in Toronto English.
+The fronting of the back vowel /u/is an ongoing sound change in many varieties of English.
+While /u/-fronting is argued to be primarily phonetically constrained, many studies report the significant role of various social factors, including ethnicity.
+This article investigates the linguistic and social conditioning of /u/-fronting in Toronto English.
 A sociophonetic analysis of /u/, extracted from spontaneous speech data of second-generation Filipinos and age-matched Anglos, was conducted to determine whether Filipinos exhibit /u/-fronting and to what extent coarticulatory and social factors affect degree of fronting.
-Results of a multivariate analysis show that male and female Filipinos produce fronted realizations of /u/ as their Anglo peers.
+Results of a multivariate analysis show that male and female Filipinos produce fronted realizations of /u/as often as their Anglo peers.
 However, Filipinos exhibit greater fronting than Anglos in coronal and palatal contexts, which may be explained by cross-language influence from Tagalog.
-Taken together, this study suggests that although Filipinos join other Torontonians in /u/-fronting, they nonetheless exhibit finer-grained differences when phonetic conditioning is taken into account.
+Taken together, this study suggests that, although Filipinos join other Torontonians in /u/-fronting, they nonetheless exhibit finer-grained differences when phonetic conditioning is taken into account.

 Filipinos Front Too!
 A Sociophonetic Analysis of Toronto English /u/-Fronting